 If you are in Chiang Mai as a tourist or as a pilgrim, the one excursion you will certainly make out of town is to Wat Phra That Doi Suthep, Chiang Mai’s most gleaming golden symbol.
 This temple is not just important religiously but also historically.
 This is a Theravada (Old School) Buddhist Temple founded in the 14th century A.D. on a mountain called “Doi Suthep” at a spot where an elephant carrying a sacred relic of Lord Buddha trumpeted three times and then died, thus marking the spot appropriate for the temple.
 The path to the temple now has easy stone steps, a little over 300, and a cable car for those unwilling to climb the staircase.
-Foreigners need to buy an entry ticket (50 THB) to get into the temple.
-Cable car costs some extra if you do not want to climb the stairs.
+Foreigners need to buy an entry ticket (30 THB) to get into the temple.
+Cable car costs another 20 THB.
 The temple is open all day but the cable car is operational only from 6.00am to 8.30pm.
 In this majestic place, you will find Pagodas, Stupas, Buddha statues, a museum, Viharas, Towers, a book shop, a coffee shop, and even a mini mart.
 Foreigners not familiar with the local culture are advised to be careful of their behaviour.

 Tour Cost and Availability